 2. Do you believe in human potential for growth and change?

 It is important to have faith that everybody has some inner strength and that people can change, given the chance.

-The social worker should be hard to discourage, always resourceful in seeking new ways to help clients.
+The social worker should be hard to discourage and always resourceful in seeking new ways to help clients.

 Social workers need to get along with clients, colleagues, and other professional workers.
 The ability to resolve conflicts constructively is essential for effective social work practice.

-Social workers must be aware of themselves and their own struggles so they do not become caught up in the clients troubles.
-Social workers must be willing to know themselves and take care of themselves.
+Social workers must be aware of themselves and their own struggles, so they do not become caught up in the client’s troubles.
+Social workers must be willing to know themselves and utilize appropriate self-care methods.

 An interest in what makes people act and react, in understanding daily world events, selecting key facts from data, and taking responsibility and making important decisions are important factors for social workers.

 7. Are you interested in the bigger picture?